go-masonry/mortar/README.md

 ## Documentation

 Mortar is not a drop-in replacement.
-It will probably change the way you code and build services.

 It's important to read its documentation first, starting with the step by step [Tutorial](https://github.com/go-masonry/tutorial) which is also a bit-of-everything example.

 ### Core Concepts